GuilhermeBn198/Program-Slicing_PIC/README.md

 ## Program Slicing
 ### What is it?
 It's a term used in several  techniques to decompose a program based on data-flow information.
-It extracts statements of a program that are relevant to the program’s behavior with respect to certain criteria
+It extracts statements of a program that are relevant to the program’s behavior with respect to certain criteria.
 ## FRAMA-C
 ### What is it?
 ### What it can do?